Poland: Demographics

 Around 60% of the country's population lives in urban areas or major cities and 40% in rural zones.
 In 2020, 50.2% of Poles resided in detached dwellings and 44.3% in apartments.
 The most populous administrative province or state is the Masovian Voivodeship and the most populous city is the capital, Warsaw, at 1.8 million inhabitants with a further 2–3 million people living in its metropolitan area.
 The metropolitan area of Katowice is the largest urban conurbation with a population between 2.7 million and 5.3 million residents.
-Population density is higher in the south of Poland and mostly concentrated between the cities of Wrocław and Kraków.
+Population density is higher in the south of Poland and mostly concentrated in Upper Silesia, between the cities of Wrocław and Kraków.

 In the 2011 Polish census, 37,310,341 people reported Polish identity, 846,719 Silesian, 232,547 Kashubian and 147,814 German.
 Other identities were reported by 163,363 people (0.41%) and 521,470 people (1.35%) did not specify any nationality.
 Official population statistics do not include migrant workers who do not possess a permanent residency permit or Karta Polaka.
 More than 1.7 million Ukrainian citizens worked legally in Poland in 2017.
 The number of migrants is rising steadily; the country approved 504,172 work permits for foreigners in 2021 alone.

+According to the 2021 census, ethnic Poles comprise 98.84% of the population, including people who declared Polish heritage alone (96.28%) or both Polish and another ethnicity (2.56%) as responders were allowed to select up to two ethnicities.
+People who declared only non-Polish ethnicities made up 1.13% of the population and people who did not report their ethnicity numbered 0.03%.
+The province with the highest percentage of ethnic Poles was the Holy Cross Voivodeship (99.70%), and the region with the lowest share of ethnic Poles was the Silesian Voivodeship (95.49%).